In the News: Best Foot Forward

 - About the BFF Coalition

-- Dangerous By Design 2016 Report, listing Metro Orlando region as one of the most dangerous places for people walking
+- Dangerous By Design 2016 Report, listing the Metro Orlando region as one of the most dangerous places for people walking

 BFF Pictures & Video of Enforcement & Education Outreach